Skip to content

 • Strengthening educational, vocational, and re-entry programs to reduce recidivism.

-See also Worst Prisons in North Carolina
+See also The Worst Prisons in South Carolina

 A combination of downsizing inmate populations, upgrading facilities, and improving staff training is needed for substantive reform.
 But this requires funding and political will over the long-term.